tuannnh/tuannnh.github.io/content/resume.md

 - Utilize SQL for data transformation and leverage In-database Machine Learning Functions to train models and make Risk predictions
 - Establish a connection to the database system and create dynamic reports and interactive dashboards for analyzing debt collection performance and gaining insights into customer background criteria

+**Project: Banking Business/Services Client**
+Build automated flows to digest data from multiple applications data/vendors sources to data warehouse, capture data changes, then return model for reporting and analytical purposes
+- Build ETL pipeline to digest data from banking services and application using Apache Nifi
+- Optimize flows for handling large size data files
+- Set up integration with SMS/Email providers to handle notification requests on data changes

+**Project: Insurance Service Client**
+Build an event-driven Python based Parametric Engine that can use weather and satellite data to evaluate insurance claim check.
+- Use Azure Functions and Microservices for application deployment
+- Design and maintain application structure with best practice API design (OpenAPI)
+- Enable application to align with 12 factors methodlogy in microservices
+- Prepare unit tests, performance test
+- Utilize Azure Service Bus for message-queue communication between functional steps
+- Data store and retrieve using Azure Blob Storage
+- Integrate with current microservices system, CI/CD flows (Sonar cloud, dependabots,...)

 `2019 - 2020`
 _Freelance | Full Stack Developer_
 - Design, implement and maintain the Football Booking System based on the customer's requirements